This lesson will explore the following topics:

 - Read: “Coping Strategies”

-- Read: “Chapter 16: Life Care Planning for Depressive Disorders, Obsessive-Compulsive Disorder, and Schizophrenia” in Life Care Planning and Case Management Handbook (2nd or 3rd edition)
+- “Chapter 16: Life Care Planning for Depressive Disorders, Obsessive-Compulsive Disorder, and Schizophrenia” in Life Care Planning and Case Management Handbook (3rd edition) or Chapter 15: Life Care Planning for Depressive Disorders, Obsessive-Compulsive Disorder, and Schizophrenia” in Life Care Planning and Case Management Handbook (4th edition)

 In this chapter, the author provides an overview of major depressive disorder, bipolar disorder, obsessive-compulsive disorder, and schizophrenia.
 For each diagnosis, the author describes the epidemiology and course of illness, the symptoms, the treatment, the vocational impact, and associated costs.
 Also, the author discusses life care planning implications for individuals with mental health disorders.
 She also provides a case example for review at the end of the chapter.